ChristopherStumm/TimHortons/README.md

 # TimHortons
-UOIT / DHBW Project Summer School 2015
+University of Ontario Institute of Technology / DHBW Mannheim Project Industry / Big Data - Summer School 2015

-Link for the presentation held in DHBW Mannheim: [click here] (https://docs.google.com/presentation/d/1ptnTii_kZqtrl_G6JCvVv2jaxookzrxZ5K-czQudQxE/edit#slide=id.p)
+Link to the presentation held on July 24, 2015: [click here] (https://docs.google.com/presentation/d/1ptnTii_kZqtrl_G6JCvVv2jaxookzrxZ5K-czQudQxE/edit#slide=id.p)

 This Industry 4.0 Summer School Project simulates a production line which is supposed to teach us how to handle big data of the line.
 The goals were to aggregate that data, find hidden pattern and visualize the results.